portworx/px-docs/release-notes/portworx-enterprise.md

 * Automatic VM Datastore provisioning for CentOS ESXi VMs
 * Tiered Snapshots for managing volume snapshots on only lower cost media
 * Encryption support for shared volumes
-* Retain kubernetes nodeid in the case of KOPS/Autoscaling groups across node reboots

 ## 1.6.1.4